Ancient music: Mesopotamia

 In 1986, Anne Draffkorn Kilmer, professor of ancient history and Mediterranean archaeology at the University of California, Berkeley, published her decipherment of a cuneiform tablet from Nippur (c.
 2000 BCE), one of the oldest Sumerian cities.
 She argued that the tablet contained fragmentary instructions for performing and composing music in harmonies of thirds a diatonic scale.

 The musical notation in this tablet is less developed than that of the later cuneiform Hurrian tablets from Ugarit (c.
-1250 CE),also interpreted by Kilmer.
+1250 BCE), also interpreted by Kilmer.
 Although interpretations vary (at least five rival theories exist), the notation likely refers to lyre strings and tuning systems described in related texts.

 These tablets represent the world's earliest known examples of recorded melodies, albeit fragmentary.

 Harps of Ur

 In 1929, archaeologist Leonard Woolley discovered fragments of four different stringed instruments while excavating the ancient city-state of Ur in what was Ancient Mesopotamia and what is now Iraq.

 The remains, dated to around 2750 BCE, are now housed in museums including the University of Pennsylvania, the British Museum, and in Baghdad.
 Various reconstructions and restorations of the instruments have been attempted, but many concluded that none have been completely satisfactory.

 Though commonly called "harps," these instruments may be more accurately classified as lyres.
 The most famous, the bull-headed lyre, was held in Baghdad until it was destroyed during the 2003 Iraq War by looters.